Moritz-Bergemann/PL-Practicals/assignment/report.md

 ADA was discussed in the lecture as bringing many paradigm improvements to programming languages, though few of them are relevant in bubble sort.
 For example, ADA supports strong labelling and orthogonal pass-types for functions - bubblesort only has a single function (in my implementation with no parameters).

-ADA's overall syntax was very reminiscent of FORTRAN, which was largely fine for readability and writeability.
+ADA's overall syntax was very reminiscent of Fortran, which was largely fine for readability and writeability.
 I liked ADA's structure for the for loop and the way it interacted with the pre-defined types.
 Being able to select the range of all elements in the array using almost mathematical '...' notation was very intuitive.
 ```ada
 for jj in Array_Size'First ..
 Array_Size'Last - 1 loop
 ```